 From antiquity, humankind has poured its efforts into the development of communication technologies.
 Starting with such primitive ones as smoke signals and drums, humans have invented mail, telephones, wireless telegraph, mobile phones, pagers, e-mails, smartphones, LINE (hereinafter proper nouns), Skype, Facebook, Zoom, to name just a few.
 New technologies are emerging in rapid succession.
 Recent changes are occurring so quickly that it is difficult to keep up.
 Some days years ago, I received a letter from a retiree in his 70s saying that he wants to enter our graduate school.
 In contrast, some students asked me whether he can use LINE, instead of e-mail, for daily communication.
 Whatever means is used, communication is of paramount importance for people everywhere.
 Even when the outbreak of a pandemic necessitates severe restrictions to be imposed on human behavior, a good part of people’s activities can be maintained, and they can still lead fun-filled everyday lives as long as an environment is in place that allows sufficient communication.
 The above introduction has become quite long, but the Human Communication Group (HCG) is where researchers working in the field of human communication-related technologies get together.

-The HCG consists of many conferences: four Conferences Type 1 (Human Communication Science, Human Information Processing, Media Experience and Virtual Environment, and Well-being Information Technology), five Conferences Type 2 (Assisting Developmental Disability, Human Probes, Information Cognition and Behavior, Attractiveness Computing, and Comic Computing), and two Conferences Type 3 (Verbal/Non-verbal Communication, and Language as Real-time Communication).
+The HCG consists of many conferences: four Conferences Type 1 (Human Communication Science, Human Information Processing, Media Experience and Virtual Environment, and Well-being Information Technology), four Conferences Type 2 (Information Cognition and Behavior, Attractiveness Computing, and Comic Computing), and two Conferences Type 3 (Verbal/Non-verbal Communication, and Language as Real-time Communication).
 The Group studies human interaction in an agile manner from a variety of perspectives: psychology, sociology, linguistics, medical science, pedagogy, and art.
 While each of the above conferences normally holds meetings separately, all HCG members come together once a year in an HCG Symposium (which will be held remotely this year!) to enable researchers in different fields to have contact with each other.
 Through these activities, the HCG aims to develop human communication technology, which is expected to become increasingly diverse.
 As Chair of the HCG, I will work closely with group members to further energize the group’s activities and call for your cooperation.

 Chair, HCG 2020